All the Times I Cried

-"All the Times I Cried" is the debut solo single by Texas lead singer Sharleen Spiteri, from her debut solo album, Melody.
+"All the Times I Cried" is the debut solo single by Scottish singer Sharleen Spiteri, lead singer of the band Texas.
+It was released as the lead single from her debut solo album, Melody (2008).
 It was digitally released in the UK on 30 June 2008 and physically released on 7 July 2008.
+The song received a Neilson award for gaining more than 10,000 plays on radio stations throughout the United Kingdom, and was "A–listed" by BBC Radio 2.